HiPerCoRe/KTT/OnboardingGuide.md

 is launched, the following code is added at the beginning of kernel source code: `#define unroll_factor 2`.
 The definitions can be used to alter kernel functionality based on tuning parameter values.

+TODO consider adding also code for the kernel implementing tuning parameter

 ```cpp
 const size_t numberOfElements = 1024 * 1024;
 const ktt::DimensionVector globalDimensions(numberOfElements);